 3. You want your agreement to be fair to both you and your spouse.

-Because the mediator is a neutral third party who doesn’t take sides, their job is to help you reach an agreement that you both find fair.
+Because the mediator is a neutral, third party mediator who doesn't take sides, their job is to help you reach an agreement that you both find fair.

 4. You want to keep things peaceful.